-NOTE: This was originally posted a few years back on Xanga – anyone remember Xanga?! – but I thought it appropriate to re-post here for those who may question what it means to be a “writer.”
+NOTE: This was originally posted a few years back on Xanga – anyone remember Xanga? – but I thought it appropriate to re-post here for whatever it’s worth.

 Writers and published authors will sometimes state that the act of writing itself is their passion, and so they will always write whether they get paid for it (and published) or not.
 These folks are among the most prolific, and often successful, writers.
 Others find writing to be therapeutic, or they write with visions of fame and movie options.

 I don’t seem to fall into any of these categories.
-I enjoy writing to a certain extent, the same way I enjoy various other activities, but I have no passion for writing in and of itself.
-I could easily go a day (or a month) without writing a single word.
-I don’t find writing to be especially therapeutic either (maybe just never thought of it that way).
+I enjoy writing to a certain extent, the same way I enjoy some other activities, but I have no passion for writing in and of itself.
+I could easily go a day or a month without writing a single word.
+I don’t find writing to be especially therapeutic either.
+Maybe just never thought of it that way.

 What I do enjoy is being able to edit and refine my ideas before sharing them with the world.
 Too often my spoken words come out like a bad first draft, and I wish I’d have said things differently.
 That problem goes away when writing.
 I can say what I want in just the right way.
 It’s almost like cheating.